 Who am I to talk about this, you might say?
 Well, I’ve seen more than my fair amount of metal bands live.
 The list is bound to be skewed towards my favorite genres, like death metal, thrash metal and doom metal.

-Oh, and few excluded borderline metal bands that would’ve been in here if they counted: VOLA, Deftones, Anathema, Junius.
+Oh, and few excluded borderline metal bands that would’ve been in here if they counted: VOLA, Deftones, Anathema, Junius and several more.
 Not trying to be one of those genre-nitpickers, but I felt it was better to do it like this for this particular list.

 20 best metal live bands – written by: